ratulislam46/personal-portfolio/README.md

 - Contact options with clickable Email, Phone, and WhatsApp links
 - Dark mode support using DaisyUI
 - Scroll animations using AOS library
+- Anyone can contact with what'sapp, gmail and send me an email to hire

 ## Technologies Used
 - React